russellgeoff/mkaz.github.io/_posts/2011-02-06-strata-data-conference-recap.md

 There is a ton of data already existing in your organization, start collecting and categorizing it now.
 One way is to gather a data dictionary which could be as simple as just a list on the wiki of data information and links to their source.

-Standardize &#8211; &#8220;We threw out non-Hadoop code that was faster&#8221; at LinkedIn.
+Standardize &#8211; &#8220;We threw out non-Hadoop code that was faster" at LinkedIn.
 The code might of been faster but standardization was more important when the teams were all using the same code; communication and sharing was easier and productivity improved.

 ### Examples